-If you are being bullied in the workplace—should you go to Human Resources (HR) for help?
-Yes and No. The HR department may be part of your management when it comes to work hierarchy.
-If you have an HR department where you work, it may be an “internal” work requirement to seek an HR expert’s assistance in dealing with discrimination or bullying.
+Are you a bullied employee in the workplace—should you go to Human Resources (HR) for help?
+Yes.
+The HR department may be part of your management when it comes to your work hierarchy.
+If you have an HR department where you work, it may be an internal work obligation to seek an HR expert’s assistance in dealing with discrimination or bullying.
 BUT—are they there to support you in your time of need?
 I am going to share some information to enlighten you.
-I can do that—I am an HR expert who spent 22 years in the career field and I am still advising people as an HR consultant.
-Here are three tips on seeking HR’s assistance:
+Here are five insights on seeking HR’s assistance with your matter:

-First, if your HR department is part of the management of where you work, you must understand that the HR representative may be required to share the information you shared with them, to the director or top manager in your company.
-That manager will want to know if there is dissension in the workplace.
+First, if your HR department is part of the management of where you work, you must understand that the HR representative may be required to share any information you share with them, to the director or top manager in your company.
+Your leadership will likely want to know if there is dissension in their work environment.
 If your agency is in the civilian sector, the cost, time, and energy spent on Equal Employment Opportunity (EEO) matters or other agencies could destroy or cost the company much embarrassment.
 Settlement fees or court costs will likely come out of the company owner’s pocket.
-If it’s a government agency, there are still issues of money and time, but “settlement” comes out of the tax payer’s pocket.
-An Equal Employment Opportunity Commission (EEOC) case like the one I had for discrimination and later retaliation/bullying, can easily cost over $150k.
+If it’s a government agency, there are still issues of money, embarrassment, and time spent on litigation, but settlement comes out of the tax payer’s pocket.